This website stores cookies on your computer to improve your browsing experience.

 programs and exciting athletics.
 We’re also home to WGCU Public Media.

-The Student Research Funds support graduate and undergraduate research, creative,
+The Student Research Funds (SRFs) support graduate and undergraduate research, creative,

 and scholarly endeavors across all academic programs.
 SRFs can be used to purchase